eRST: A Signaled Graph Theory of Discourse Relations and Organization: Data

 \section{Data}

 To confront our formalism with real data and provide testing grounds for linguistic and computational research using the theory, we extend the RST annotations in the English Georgetown University Multilayer corpus (GUM, \citealt{Zeldes2017}).
 GUM is a growing corpus, created through a classroom annotation project in which students learn to annotate a text across a semester of coursework using multiple formalisms, resulting in a rich set of annotations for each document.
 The corpus covers morphosyntactic annotations according to Universal Dependencies guidelines \cite{MarneffeEtAl2021}, nested entity annotations, coreference and bridging anaphora (see \citealt{Zeldes2022}), complete RST trees and more.
-The data currently encompasses 213 documents, which come from 12 different spoken and written genres, detailed in Table \labelcref{tab:gum}.
+At the time of this paper's submission, GUM (v9) encompassed $213$ documents, which come from 12 different spoken and written genres, detailed in Table \labelcref{tab:gum}.
+These form the data analyzed in this paper; however we note that since that time, the GUM corpus has grown to encompass four more genres in version 10 (courtroom transcripts, essays, letters and podcasts), and has been expanded with a test partition-only corpus called GENTLE (\textbf{GEN}re \textbf{T}ests for \textbf{L}inguistic \textbf{E}valuation, \citealt{aoyama-etal-2023-gentle}) with eight challenging genres.\footnote{Specifically: dictionary entries, live eSports commentary, legal, medical, poetry, mathematical proofs, syllabi and threat letters.} These data sources have at the time of publication also been annotated in the \theory{} framework, bringing the total available data up to 246K tokens in 24 genres.
+To browse these analyses, see the eRST website.\footnote{\url{https://gucorpling.org/erst/}}

-With over 26K EDUs, GUM is the largest English RST corpus, closely followed by RST-DT, with 21,789 EDUs.
+With over $26$K EDUs in v9 (or $32$K in the recently released v10 + GENTLE), GUM is the largest English RST corpus, followed by RST-DT, with $21,789$ EDUs.
 GUM data is available from the corpus website (\url{https://gucorpling.org/gum/}), with underlying text under respective licenses from each source, and annotations under a Creative Commons Attribution license (CC-BY 4.0).

 Due to the centrality of the WSJ corpus in past studies of RST, for this article we also partly annotate RST-DT for \theory{} annotations, focusing on the \textbf{test-set} of 38 documents, to which we add full token-anchored annotations of discourse markers (including orphans based on the primary tree) and corresponding secondary edges according to our guidelines.
 Due to the licensing restrictions on RST-DT, we release these annotations separately, without the underlying text.